prisma/prisma/docs/photon/deployment.md

 connection still available.

 Any piece of code [outside the handler](https://docs.aws.amazon.com/lambda/latest/dg/programming-model-v2.html) remains initialized.
 This is a great place for
 `Photon` to call "connect" or at least call `Photon` constructor so that subsequent invocations can share a connection.
-There are some implications though they are not directly related to Photon but any system that would require a DB connection from Lambda:
+There are some implications though that are not directly related to Photon but any system that would require a DB connection from Lambda:

 | Implication               | Description                                                                                                                                                                                                                                                                                                                           | Potential Solution                                                                                                                                               |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |